cursorweb/leescribe/README.md

 **Major**
 * Back and forth translate to language and from language
 * Save sentence flashcards
+* Audio dictate someone says it and you have to retype

 * Redo main menu
 * Save words